Dorking R.F.C.

 Dorking Rugby Football Club is an English rugby union football club, originally based in Dorking, Surrey and play in the nearby village of Brockham.
 The club currently play in the fourth tier (National League 2 East) of English club rugby.

 About

-With over 700 active registered players, the club runs four senior sides and is a home-club to many internationals such as Elliot Daly, George Kruis, and Kay Wilson; a ladies team, and a large youth section aged between 5 and 18.
+With over 700 active registered players, the club runs four senior sides and has produced internationals such as Elliot Daly, George Kruis, and Kay Wilson; a ladies team, and a large youth section aged between 5 and 18.